cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 to View Sightline Data in the Web Services API" section of the *Sightline and Threat Mitigation System User Guide*.

-From the Netscout CLI, enter the following command:
+From the NetScout CLI, enter the following command:

 ```
 / services aaa local apitoken generate user_name "token_description"